Nathan-Nesbitt/seaweedts/README.md

 # SeaweedTS

 Client library for SeaweedFS, providing typing which did not previously exist.
-This depends on axios, which should be avalible in both the web and node.

-I wrote this because it was hard to check if things were working.
-If you want to check to see if your stack is accessible, you can just run the test suite and check to see if anything errors out.

 **This library requires Node version >18 as it uses fetch**